 Finding a rental apartment can be difficult, especially during a global pandemic.
 As a renter, you need to use every tool at your disposal to win the apartment of your choosing.
 When people look to purchase a house, several people choose to utilize the skills, labor, and expertise of a Realtor or buyer’s broker. people do not think to employ one hen renting, but in an increasingly competitive housing market, renting is just as competitive as buying.
 Realtors or renter’s agents are just as good at helping renters as they are buyers.

-When helping a prospective buyer purchase a home, a Realtor’s job is to help the client identify other professionals they will need to successfully close a transaction, help them prepare to submit a timely and competitive offer, and not to screw up.
-When taking on a renter as a client, the Realtor as renter’s agent must help the renter navigate similar waters.
+When helping a prospective buyer purchase a home, a realtor’s job is to help the client identify other professionals they will need to successfully close a transaction ton, help them prepare to submit a timely and competitive offer, and not to screw up.
+When taking on a renter as a client, the realtor as renter’s agent must help the renter navigate similar waters.

 The first thing the Realtor will tell you to do is to prepare the following so you have all of the information any landlord would ask for in an application.

 When screening applicants, most landlords start with analyzing the tenant’s income. they want to see that rent is between 1/4 and 1/3 of the tenant’s monthly income.
 Compile at least a month’s worth of paystubs, last federal tax return, and/or proof the money is coming from somewhere, like a voucher or reward letter. if you are moving to a city and are starting a job with a new company, make sure to receive a letter from the company stating how much money you will be making per year, including possible bonuses.
 These documents should be digital and clear to read.